HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/controller_spi_modification/modify_portal_resources/moving_inserting_nodes/index.md

     -   A parent node and a sibling node.
 In this case, the resource is inserted as the child of the parent node in a position immediately before the sibling node.
     -   No location information at all.
 In this case, the resource is inserted as a new root.

+        !!!note
-        **Note:** This insertion is not possible for all controllers.
+             This insertion is not possible for all controllers.
 For example, you cannot insert a new root node into a `ContentModelController` that has a root node already.

 5. Persist your modifications by using the `commit()` method of the controller.